 How to play?

-The game "darts"
+The game "DARTS"

-A quick and simple version of the game.
-Place the grinding stone on the starting line and spin it gently with one or both hands using the shaft.
-The aim is to get the spinning stone to stop as far as possible on the track without falling off.
+Place the grinding stone on the starting line and spin it gently with one or both hands by the shaft.
+The goal is for the spinning stone to stop as far as possible on the track without falling to zero.
 Each player plays twice in a row, and only the better of the two attempts counts.
 Then the players take turns.
-Players record their points in the score counter on the website.
-The goal is to gradually score exactly 31 points.
-If someone "overshoots" in the last round, they score zero in that round.
-The first player to reach the full number of points after all players have finished the round wins.
-In the event of a tie, a shootout follows.
-The player who rolls the higher number wins.
+They enter their points into the score counter on the website.
+The goal is to gradually throw the exact final number of points (e.g., 31).

-The game "Points"
+The game "FOR POINTS"

 Note 1: If a player needs to leave during the game and it is their turn, the others write down a zero and continue playing.
 In the next round, the returning player plays twice and writes down the sum of both throws.